Resources, Projects, and Domains

 In the previous chapter, we learned that Keystone authenticates the identity of a user, but Keystone itself makes no authorization decisions: these belong to individual OpenStack services.

-• Users defined at a scope (system, project, or domain) or which got permissions because of groups and roles defined at a scope, can only access resources from the same scope or from lower scopes.
+Users defined at a scope (system, project, or domain) or who got permissions because of groups and roles defined at a scope, can only access resources from the same scope or from lower scopes.

-• Users with the member role can perform a restricted set of operatations which create, change, or delete resources.
+Users with the member role can perform a restricted set of operations which create, change, or delete resources.

 To understand the difference between admin and member roles, consider the conflicting needs of granting some autonomy to OpenStack Operators, while denying them the ability to perform dangerous operations.
 For example, a user might have permission to create server instances and networks inside a project, but the same user cannot change resource quotas on that project, nor grant access to resources to other users.